fediverse-devnet/feditest/docs/plan/faq.md

 # FAQ about the test suite

+Note: We use the term "server-side app" to describe an instance of a project such as Mastodon.
+(Don't confuse it with mobile apps; we don't talk about those here.)

 ## How should we determine whether a test should pass or fail?

 We use two benchmarks: